surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 ### Stepseq

-The 'stepseq' waveform is a special case.
+The 'Stepseq' waveform is a special case.
 Instead of the graphical preview there is an editor that allow you to draw the output waveform with up to 16-steps.
 The two green markers define loop-points that the LFO will repeat once it gets into the loop.
 The left mouse button is